-Teton and Keeley Teton are both registered investment advisers under the Investment Advisers Act of 1940.
-Teton serves as the investment manager for five mutual funds with assets under management ("AUM") of \$889 million at December 31, 2020 as compared to six mutual funds with AUM of \$1.2 billion at December 31, 2019.
-Teton also serves as the investment manager to certain separate accounts with aggregate assets of \$42.9 million and \$44.7 million at December 31, 2020 and 2019, respectively.
-Keeley Teton serves as the investment manager for three mutual funds with AUM of \$522.0 million at December 31, 2020 as compared to three mutual funds with AUM of \$680.7 million at December 31, 2019.
-Keeley Teton also serves as the investment manager to certain separate, private client and wrap accounts with aggregate AUM of \$375.4 million and \$408.7 million at December 31, 2020 and 2019, respectively.
+Teton and its subsidiaries are registered investment advisers under the Investment Advisers Act of 1940.
+Teton LLC serves as the investment manager for four TETON Westwood mutual funds with assets under management ("AUM") of \$868.6 million and \$889.0 million at December 31, 2021 and 2020, respectively.
+Teton also served as the investment manager to certain separate accounts.
+The AUM for these separate accounts were and \$42.9 million at December 31, 2021 and 2020, respectively.
+Keeley-Teton serves as the investment manager for three KEELEY mutual funds and one TETON Westwood mutual fund with total AUM of \$618.8 million and \$522.0 million at December 31, 2021 and 2020, respectively.
+Keeley-Teton also serves as the investment manager to certain separate, private client and wrap accounts with aggregate AUM of \$513.6 million and \$375.4 million at December 31, 2021 and 2020, respectively.
 The Company's principal market is the United States.